mishael-fav/EDA_MARKETING_CAMPAIGN/README.md

 ## 📈 Marketing Campaign Performance (Insight into MARKETING CAMPAIGN)

 - The marketing campaign portfolio demonstrates strong and consistent profitability.
-From a total investment of approximately $2.5B, the campaigns generated $15.02B in revenue, resulting in about $12.5B in profit and an overall ROI of 5%.
+From a total investment of approximately **$2.5B**, the campaigns generated **$15.02B** in **revenue**, resulting in about **$12.5B** in **profit** and an overall **ROI of 5%**.
 This indicates that current marketing efforts are financially sustainable and operationally effective.

-- At the channel level, Facebook emerged as the most efficient platform, delivering the highest ROI (5.02%) alongside the strongest engagement, with a click-through rate of 14.05%.
+- At the **Channel** level, `Facebook` emerged as the most efficient platform, delivering the `highest ROI (5.02%)` alongside the strongest engagement, with a `click-through rate` of `14.05%`.
 This combination suggests Facebook is well-positioned for scaling future campaigns without sacrificing efficiency.

-- From a campaign-type perspective, Display campaigns—particularly those delivered via Email—performed best overall.
-This combination achieved the highest ROI (5.03%) and the highest average revenue per campaign ($75.8K), highlighting the effectiveness of pairing visually driven content with direct audience reach.
+- From a **Campaign-type** perspective, `Display campaigns` particularly those delivered via `Email` performed best overall.
+This combination achieved the `highest ROI (5.03%)` and the `highest average revenue per campaign ($75.8K)`, highlighting the effectiveness of pairing visually driven content with direct audience reach.

-- Conversely, Email campaigns distributed through YouTube recorded the lowest ROI (4.96%), suggesting a misalignment between the channel and campaign format.
+- Conversely, `Email campaigns` distributed through `YouTube` recorded the `lowest ROI (4.96%)`, suggesting a misalignment between the channel and campaign format.
 These campaigns may benefit from redesign or reallocation toward higher-performing channels such as Facebook or Display.

-- Customer segmentation analysis shows that the “Foodies” segment contributed the highest total revenue ($3.03B).
+- Customer segmentation analysis shows that the **“Foodies”** segment contributed the `highest total revenue ($3.03B)`.
 This presents a clear opportunity to deepen engagement with this audience through more targeted messaging and cross-category promotional strategies.

 - While overall profitability remains stable, conversion rates across campaign types are relatively low (approximately 0.08%), indicating a key area for optimization.
 Enhancements to landing page experience, personalization, and call-to-action clarity could drive meaningful performance improvements without increasing total marketing spend.